alovajs/alovajs.github.io/tutorial/client/strategy/use-request.md

 > In react, the send function is wrapped with `useCallback`, and it is not restricted by closure traps.
 You can use it directly in events without worrying about performance issues.

-In `useRequest` and `useWatcher`, we can call the `send` function to manually trigger requests.
-When the send function triggers a request, you can pass in any number of parameters, which can actually be received in the following 3 locations.
+In `useRequest` and `useWatcher`, calling `send` triggers a request and can take any number of arguments.
+Those arguments are received in the following three places.

-Calling `send` supports passing in any number of parameters, which can be received in the following 3 locations.

 #### Received in method handler